 2 garlic cloves, peeled and minced or pressed through a garlic press

-Stir well, then add the meat back in.
+Stir in tomato paste and chicken broth, then add the meat back in.
 Add diced tomatoes and corn.

 Bring to a boil, then put on the lid, turn down the heat and simmer for 1 hour.